International Financial Institution

 Providing $3.4 billion Extended Credit Facility; completed fourth program review in January 2026

 Ethiopia signed $13.1 billion in investment agreements at a two-day forum in Addis Ababa on March 27, 2026 — more than five times the government's $2.4 billion target.
-Companies from China, Poland, India, Singapore, and Kenya committed capital across renewable energy, manufacturing, real estate, mining, and green ammonia production, making it the largest single haul from any of Ethiopia's four investment forums.
+Companies from China, Poland, India, Singapore, and Kenya committed capital to renewable energy, manufacturing, real estate, mining, and green ammonia production, making it the largest haul from any of Ethiopia's four investment forums.

 Kenya's lending partner with conditions on subsidy reform